romilly/pico-code/README.md

 The scripts (which are in the `scripts` directory) are currently Linux-only; I have tested them with Linux Mint on a workstation and with Raspberry Pi OS on a Pi.

-I'd be delighted if someone with access to Windows or Mac OSX could add scripts annd edit the `tasks.json` file to make the tasks available in those enviroments.
+I'd be delighted if someone with access to Windows or Mac OSX could add scripts and edit the `tasks.json` file to make the tasks available in those environments.

 You'll need to use `chmod` to make the scripts executable, and you need to install `ampy`.